hphelion/documentation/commercial/GA1/commercial.install-GA-esx.md

 		78:e7:d1:22:5d:a8,administrator,password,192.168.11.4,12,32768,2048
 		78:e7:d1:22:52:9b,administrator,password,192.168.11.6,12,32768,2048

-	**Note:** For more information on creating this file, refer to [Creating the baremetal.csv file](/helion/openstack/ga/install/prereqs/#req-info) on the *Before you begin* page.
+	**Note:** For more information on creating this file, refer to [Creating the baremetal.csv file](/helion/openstack/ga/install/prereqs/#req-info) on the *Prerequisites* page.

-4. [Optional] If you have installed the IPMItool, use it to verify that network connectivity from the seed VM to the baremetal servers in your baremetal.csv is working.
+4. [Optional] If you have installed the IPMItool, use it to verify that network connectivity from the seed VM to the baremetal servers in your `baremetal.csv` is working.

 	***QUESTION: Still optional?
 Not in https://rndwiki2.atlanta.hp.com/confluence/display/cloudos/Cloud+type+ESX+installation.***